zybexXL/MakeMCServer/README.md

 # Instructions:
 - run the script as Administrator
 - enter the instance number you wish to create (press ENTER to accept "2" as default)
-- check if the displayed username/password/MCport/MCVersion are correct - **note the password written here!**
+- check if the displayed username/password/MCport/MCVersion (autodetected) are correct - **note the password written here!**
 - press ENTER to confirm
 - the script will ask you to type the password once - **you must write the same password as given above!**
 - the instance and desktop shortcut will now be created